 The publication highlights expert analytical commentary together with data tables and charts on the following key indicators:

 - Nominal house price indices; and

-The evolution of the market in Q3 2019 was characterised by:
+The evolution of the market in Q3 2020 was characterised by the following: